Easy Fried Mushrooms Recipe: Whether in a pan or deep-fried, these sliced mushrooms are quick and easy to make as an appetizer or side dish!

 Deep Fried Mushrooms

 Holy moly.
-When I watched him make them, I realized I had been missing out on a delicious side dish, because I thought they would be hard to make.
+When I watched him make this fried mushroom recipe, I realized I had been missing out on a delicious side dish, because I thought they would be hard to make.

 Easy Side Dish Recipe